SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 ```

 ### Forwarded messages to SEKOIA.IO
-Ensure the connexion is `ESTABLISHED` between the rsyslog server and SEKOIA.IO.
+Ensure the connexion is `ESTABLISHED` between the Rsyslog server and SEKOIA.IO.
 To do so, please run the following command:
 ```bash
 sudo apt install net-tools -f -y && sudo netstat -taupn | grep syslog
 ```